Selecting Subpopulations for Causal Inference in Regression Discontinuity Designs: The Brazil's Bolsa Fam ilia RD Design as Local Unconfounded Experiment

-where the first equation holds by definition, the second equality follows from the law of iterated expectation, the third equation follows from Assumption \ref{ass:lunc} and the last equality follows from Assumption~\ref{ass:lsutva}.
-Therefore, let $\mathcal{X}$ denote the empirical support of $\bX_i$, namely, the set of the observed values of the covariates, $\bX_i$.
-Then, for $z=0,1$, the following equality holds:
+where the first equation holds by definition, the second equality follows from the law of iterated expectation, the third equation follows from Assumption \ref{ass:lunc}, and the last equality follows from Assumption~\ref{ass:lsutva}.
+Therefore, in principle, we could exploit this result implied by Assumptions \ref{ass:loverlap}-\ref{ass:lunc} to derive simple estimators of causal effects for families in $\Uset$.
+However, note that under Assumptions \ref{ass:loverlap}-\ref{ass:lunc}, $\Uset$ exists and comprises all units for which Assumptions \ref{ass:loverlap}-\ref{ass:lunc} hold, but is not observed.

-In the presence of a large number of covariates, possibly including continuous covariates, estimators of the causal relative risk based on Equation~\eqref{identification} are typically non satisfactory.
-The model-based Bayesian approach allows us to easily adjust for covariates.

-Assumptions \ref{ass:loverlap}-\ref{ass:lunc}, which we refer to as the RD assumptions throughout the paper, deserve some further discussion, that also clarifies similarities and differences between our local randomization approach to RD designs and the alternative local randomization approaches that have been proposed in the literature.
-Our approach closely follows \cite{LiMatteiMealli2015} and \cite{MatteiMealli2016}, but we make a weaker local unconfoundedness assumption: \cite{LiMatteiMealli2015} and \cite{MatteiMealli2016} assume that the forcing variable and the potential outcomes are unconditionally independent, rather than conditionally independent given the covariates. \cite{BransonMealli2019} adopt a similar approach, but characterize the assignment mechanism assuming that the assignment indicator, $Z_i$, rather than, the forcing variable, $S_i$, is independent of the potential outcomes given the covariates.
-Their assumptions are slightly weaker than our Assumption~\ref{ass:lunc}, because the assignment indicator, $Z_i$, only depends on $S_i$ through the cutoff rule.